shibox/FastBlockCopy/README.md

 # FastBlockCopy
-Copy is optimized for small data,such as 32 bytes. in 32 bytes it can 2.5x than Buffer.BlockCopy(),in 200 bytes,it fast than 2x,in 1024 bytes,it fast than 1.25x,in any case,it fast!
+Copy is optimized for small data,such as 32 bytes. in 32 bytes it can 1.5x than Buffer.BlockCopy(),in 100 bytes,it fast than 1.2x,is is more,use Buffer.BlockCopy(),is fast.

 use: